robotopia/J0026-1955-analysis/paper/referee_report_1/response.md

 5. Please clarify the technical principle of the PSRCHIVE's pdmp to determine period and DM.

+  * The following text has been added to Section 2.2: "This routine performs a brute-force grid search in both period and DM parameter space, and returns the period and DM that yields the highest profile signal-to-noise."

 6. In single-pulse study, the radio frequency interference can act to reduce the signal-to-noise ratio.
 Considering the weak nature of single pulses, it is necessary to subtract away or mask undesirable signals from the data before single-pulse analysis.
 Please describe the RFI mitigation technique you used.

   * We have added the text: "The MWA is located in a very radio quiet location, and no significant RFI was found in the beamformed data."